NCAS-CMS/cms-website/_unified-model/configurations/ukesm/relnotes-1.0/coupled.md

 ### abrupt4xCO2, 1%CO2
 Configurations for abrupt4xCO2 and 1%CO2 experiments can be created using the pre-industrial control experiment as a starting point.

-To create a suite for the abrupt4xCO2 experiment, first make a copy of the ​[pre-industrial control suite](https://code.metoffice.gov.uk/trac/roses-u/browser/b/c/9/6/4/trunk), then in *"um -> namelist -> UM Science Settings -> Section 01-02 - Radation -> GAS MMRs"*, set `co2_mmr=1.72728e-03`.
+To create a suite for the abrupt4xCO2 experiment, first make a copy of the [pre-industrial control suite](https://code.metoffice.gov.uk/trac/roses-u/browser/b/c/9/6/4/trunk), then in *um -> namelist -> UM Science Settings -> Section 01-02 - Radation -> GAS MMRs*, set `co2_mmr=1.72728e-03`.

-To create a suite for the 1xCO2 experiment, first make a copy of the ​[pre-industrial control suite](https://code.metoffice.gov.uk/trac/roses-u/browser/b/c/9/6/4/trunk), then in *"um -> namelist -> UM Science Settings -> Section 01-02 - Radation -> GAS MMRs -> Varying gas MMRs"*, set `l_clmchfcg=.true.` to enable time-varying GHGs.
-Finally, in the sub-panel *"Varying CO2 MMRs"*, set
+To create a suite for the 1xCO2 experiment, first make a copy of the [pre-industrial control suite](https://code.metoffice.gov.uk/trac/roses-u/browser/b/c/9/6/4/trunk), then in **um -> namelist -> UM Science Settings -> Section 01-02 - Radation -> GAS MMRs -> Varying gas MMRs**, set `l_clmchfcg=.true.` to enable time-varying GHGs.
+Finally, in the sub-panel **Varying CO2 MMRs**, set
 ~~~
 clim_fcg_levls_co2=4.3182e-04
 clim_fcg_nyears_co2=1
 clim_fcg_rates_co2=1.0
 clim_fcg_years_co2=1849
 ~~~
-See [below](#TODO) for more on the science settings of the model.
+See [below](#science-notes) for more on the science settings of the model.

 ## Running on the Met Office HPC
 By default, each UKESM1 suite is set up to run the model on the Met Office HPC (i.e. *"suite conf -> Machine Options -> Site at which model is being run"* is set to **MetO Cray**).
 The suite offers several options for specifying how the model is to be run, including: